 If you’re a fleet manager you’ve likely considered one of these cards.
 Don’t rule out business credit cards as an option, though.
 Many provide employee cards with expense management controls along with a broader suite of rewards.

-*All information about the Fuelman® fuel cards, WEX Fleet Cards, and the Voyager fleet cards has been collected independently by Nav.
+*All information about the Fuelman® Fuel Cards, WEX Fleet Cards, Voyager Fleet Cards, the Comdata® Fleet Card credit card, and the Shell Fleet Navigator Card has been collected independently by Nav.
 This card is not currently available through Nav.
 To see what business credit cards are available, please visit the Nav Credit Card Marketplace.

 What to Look for in a Credit Card for Truck Drivers